FACTS ABOUT BRAIN METASTASIS

 SYMPTOMS AND SIGNS OF BRAIN METASTASIS

-- If you begin to have these symptoms, call your doctor.
+to call a doctor immediately.
 These symptoms can also indicate other health issues that may need immediate medical attention.

-Radiation therapy, also called radiotherapy, is effective for treating some brain metastases.
+- Radiation Therapy - Also called radiotherapy, is effective for treating some brain metastases.
 Unlike chemotherapy, radiation therapy's effectiveness is not limited by the blood brain barrier and can penetrate the brain to kill cancer cells.
-For brain metastasis, radiation may provide a better quality of life, longer life or both.

-Literally meaning "drug treatment," chemotherapy is medication used to kill the cancer cells.
-Traditionally, chemotherapy has a limited role in treating brain metastasis due to the blood-brain barrier, which restricts what can travel from the blood into the brain.
-This protective barrier prevents many chemotherapy drugs from entering the brain.
+- Chemotherapy - This method uses medication to kill the cancer cells.
+Traditionally, chemotherapy has a limited role in treating brain metastasis due to the blood-brain barrier, which restricts what can travel from the blood into the brain, and prevents many chemotherapy drugs from entering the brain.
 However, newer drugs may be able to pass through this blood brain barrier to help control the brain metastasis.

 EXTERNAL BEAM RADIATION THERAPY FOR BRAIN METASTASIS